 To help with the answer, look at the growl from the lion’s perspective.
 The growl itself does not injure anything.
 It is only a sound.
 The growl is used to size you up and assess if you are a threat or are afraid.
 Returning to the previous question, was the growl a manipulation tool?
 Of course, it was.
 It was intended to find out if you are a threat and if you are afraid, i.e., weaker.

 Ignorance Injures and Knowledge Cures.

 List 3 things you do to manipulate your spouse or partner.
-It is advisable to be by yourself in order to be brutally honest.
+It is advisable to be by yourself to be brutally honest.
 Sugar coating the issues will not help.
 Next, write down how to reduce or adjust your approach next time.

 1. My wife nags me to mow the lawn by saying, “The lawn looks neglected!”